 Question: What does the word "month" in Hebrew mean?
 Month means renewal.
 Just as the moon disappears at the end of each month, but returns and grows to fullness, so Israel may suffer exile and decline, but it always renews itself until the coming of the Messiah.
-(Chumash)

-Question: What calendar did יהוה begin for the Hebrews?
 The Hebrew calendar is based on the moon, and it is regulated by the sun.
 The length of the months is 29 or 30 days.
 A "leap year" adds a thirteenth month to the year seven times every nineteen years so that Nissan always remains in its proper season.
-(Chumash)
+Chumash